 - Gather enough quarters, dimes, and nickels to cover the three dollars.
 This is the child’s control of error.

 - Present to child

-- This activity is great because it is hands on.
+- This activity is great because it is hands-on.
 It is tangible.
-The value of a dollar directly translates into how many quarters, dimes, or nickels is required to make a dollar.
+The value of a dollar directly translates into how many quarters, dimes, or nickels are required to make a dollar.